 How to Make Spinach Lasagna Roll-Ups

-Making spinach lasagna roll-ups is an easy and enjoyable way to serve up a comforting meal with an elegant twist.
-These roll-ups are perfect for everything from weeknight dinners to special occasions like Yom Tov.
+Making spinach lasagna roll-ups is an easy, comforting meal with an elegant twist—perfect for weeknight dinners or special occasions like Yom Tov.
 Here’s how to prepare them step by step.

 1. Prepare the Noodles

-• Cook the lasagna noodles in boiling water with a pinch of salt until they are tender but still firm (about 8 minutes).
+- Cook lasagna noodles in boiling salted water until tender but firm (about 8 minutes).

-• Once cooked, drain the noodles and lay them flat on a clean towel to cool down.
-This will prevent them from sticking together.
+- Drain and lay them flat on a towel to cool and prevent sticking.

-• If you find the noodles too starchy and prone to sticking, you can rinse them briefly under cold water and add a little oil to prevent sticking.
+- If too starchy, briefly rinse with cold water and add a little oil to stop sticking.

 2. Make the Cheese Mixture